A mock data challenge for next-generation detectors: Description of the Simulation

 \section{Description of the Simulation}

 ET-MDC1 consists of time series data containing both instrumental noise and gravitational wave signals from compact binary coalescences (CBCs).
+Throughout this paper, we denote by $h$ the gravitational-wave signal and by $s$ the detector strain data, which include both the GW signal and instrumental noise.
 The dataset covers approximately one month and is split into 2048-second segments to manage the computational load.
 The data are sampled at 8192 Hz, which provides sufficient resolution to capture the full GW signal from CBCs.
 The low-frequency cutoff is set at 5 Hz, consistent with the ET's design sensitivity.
 The simulation code is available on the ET GitLab repository\footnote{\url{https://gitlab.et-gw.eu/osb/div10/mdc-generation}}.